Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 20

-Although there was a large disparity in score between these two leaders, I grouped them together as they were for all intents and purposes on the same team in this setup.
+Although there was a decent score disparity between these two leaders, I chose to pair them here as they were for all intents and purposes on the same team.
 Even outside of map dynamics, these two leaders share many similarities.
 Both leaders have excellent starting techs and like-minded personalities, both being Industrious low peaceweight backstabbers who prefer more builder-focused strategies.
-Qin has the blah Protective while De Gaulle has the decent Charismatic as a second trait, but Qin compensates for this trait disparity with better uniques.
+Qin has the blah Protective while De Gaulle has the decent Charismatic as a second trait, but Qin compensates with better uniques.
 Regarding the map, both leaders had Fishing starts and at least one dogpile candidate as a neighbor.
 These two were not strange bedfellows in these replays – despite being conniving backstabbers situated on the opposite corners of the map, their objectives and pathways to victory were in perfect tandem with each other.
 All of their wins followed the exact same pattern – run over one or more of their neighbors, wait for Pacal or Gandhi to build the UN, and then rig the UN in their favor.
 Yet another sign of how similar the two were: they had virtually identical offensive to defensive war ratios of 3:1.
 At the very least, one leader could get into the championship game by killing one of their neighbors and leveraging that into a Runner Up finish.
 Their strategies reminded me of a human Deity player – they tended to break out with Cuirassiers (De Gaulle’s two move Musketeers were quite useful with this), before splitting enough territory to win through the UN.
 Their failures stemmed from the following: taking too long to conquer, being unable to coordinate dogpiles, and eventually getting wrecked in the late game by a much more advanced enemy.

 The main reason why De Gaulle’s score was so much better: his land and neighbor situation.
-While Qin had to contend with Pacal and the hyper-cultural Gandhi as neighbors (and was First To Die a couple of times due to this tough neighbor situation), De Gaulle had the hapless Peter and the more vulnerable Mansa as neighbors, the latter of whom was a more consistent dogpile magnet than Gandhi.
-Moreover, De Gaulle’s capital and surrounding land was better, especially regarding growth and production.
+While Qin had to contend with Pacal and the hyper-cultural Gandhi as neighbors (and was First To Die a couple of times as a result), De Gaulle had the hapless Peter and the more vulnerable Mansa, the latter of whom was a more consistent dogpile magnet than Gandhi.
+Moreover, De Gaulle’s land was just better both from a quality and quantity perspective.
 Qin either needed to conquer Gandhi in due time or effectively use a Great Lighthouse-Colossus economy in order to have a chance.
 Switch Qin and De Gaulle’s starting positions, and their results would likely be flip-flopped.
 Altogether, this was a better performance from the two than I was expecting, and perhaps the community especially underestimates De Gaulle.
-The French leader has flailed around more often than not, but this season did demonstrate that there are situations where he can succeed.
+The French leader has flailed around more often than not, but this season did demonstrate that he can be a viable leader.

 Best Performances: Games 1 and 10, respectively, as those were the games where the two would have had a chance to win without the UN.

 Civil Disobedience Award: In Game 14, De Gaulle (and Pacal, and the United Nations) were about to finish off Mansa… when his last city became ensconced in Gandhi’s borders.
-Since Gandhi refused to sign Open Borders, De Gaulle was stuck in a forever war, and Gandhi was safe to pursue his patented Cultural victory.
+Since Gandhi refused to sign Open Borders, De Gaulle was stuck in a forever war with another opponent, which gave the Indians all the security they needed.

 AD_4nXeJSmv5J3nqI2YnDa4VkfMm_pDukXiA8b39csmoosK-CpkScat8QM9PNQb-MgoVElCv6FJaQoIqNOKiM62HWTpJ45Ah-r1NlP86Q6BooMTTVQA0F5g9H2Dk6dTQlCYLM2kaDp7x9A